opf/openproject/docs/release-notes/10/10-0-0/README.md

 ### Upgrading your installation to OpenProject 10.0.

-If you're using the OpenProject Cloud edition, you are already running on the latest version of OpenProject 10.0.
+If you're using the OpenProject Enterprise cloud edition, you are already running on the latest version of OpenProject 10.0.
 For your local installations, there are some minor changes you need to do in order to perform the upgrade.

 [Please visit our upgrade guides for more information](../../../installation-and-operations/operation/upgrading).